-- Local Support Volunteer confirms move date and notifies Participant Support and TDS staff so the placement record in Global Link can be accurately updated, the previous family’s file closed, and the sending partner can be notified of the move.
+- Local Support Volunteer confirms move date and notifies Participant Support and Field staff so the placement record in Global Link can be accurately updated, the previous family’s file closed, and the sending partner can be notified of the move.

 - The Support Volunteer should email the Participant Support staff within one business day of the move, to confirm that the move took place.
 If the move is cancelled or the move date changes, the RFS should also be copied on the email.

 - Local Support Volunteer provides the student with a PDF copy of ID On MyAFS, find the student in the Team Directory to access the ID card.

 * Local Hosting Volunteer and Local Support Volunteer would generally collaborate in this process and keep each other (and their respective staff contact) informed along the way.
 Hosting Volunteer would focus on moving the Host Family through the online application while the Support Volunteer focuses on counseling the student and facilitating the transition.